cynthiaoduol/Akan-names-website/README.md

 * Then click on the clone/download button to get a link to clone or download
 * pull the repository link to your local host
 * To open the live site click on the gh-page link in description.

 ## Known Bugs
 The formula for calculating the day of the week had an error but i plan to work on it after perfect research on what the correct formula should be.

+## Technologies Used
+ To develop this webpage i used vs-code as my text editor.The site is built entirely on HTML and CSS
+## Support and contact details
+ Incase you come across errors, have questions, ideas ,concerns, or want to contribute to the page, feel free to reach me at :cynthiaobu940@gmail.com
+ ### License
+*MIT licence*
+Copyright (c) 2019 **Cynthia Oduol**